benjaminkomen/placeholder-test/README.md

 start listening on http://localhost:8080.

-Now you can navigate to http://localhost:8080/properties?id=10 which will return
+Now you can navigate to http://localhost:8080/properties?id=10 which will return the specific property with property_id 10 or a 404 response if it cannot be found.

+The database is preloaded with some sample data you can query:
+- a warehouse property with id 1
+- an office property with id 2
+- ...?

 ## Implementation notes
 I used the Kotlin framework Ktor (https://ktor.io/) which I had not used yet,